WITH RAPHAN KEBE

 This workshop will be about the Space & Flow ‘NINE in THREE’ sequencing framework as a tool for creating (and teaching) Vinyasa sequences.
 We will work to create a couple of sequences on the day and discuss the various possibilities for such a framework to be helpful for teachers, students, and practitioners wanting fresh ideas to revive their self-practice.

-The subjects of learning strategy and of one’s ability to memorise Vinyasa sequences will also be addressed and explored using what Raphan calls ‘the bedrock concept’.
-The bedrock concept consists of distinguishing the major structure of a sequence from its minor attributes, and to realise what ‘can go’ and what ‘should stay’.
+The subjects of learning strategy and of one’s ability to memorize Vinyasa sequences will also be addressed and explored using what Raphan calls ‘the bedrock concept’.
+The bedrock concept consists of distinguishing the major structure of a sequence from its minor attributes, and to realize what ‘can go’ and what ‘should stay’.

 All four workshops, including the sequencing workshops, are open to all ability levels and are aimed at movers, practitioners, teachers, and students of Vinyasa Yoga who are willing to investigate, through serious and physical play, using both their bodies and brains.

 Each workshop during this weekend can be taken individually without any prerequisites nor need to attend the whole series.